Co-Designed Architectures for Modular Superconducting Quantum Computers: Quantum Co-Design with SNAILs

-As we explored the potential of the hypercube topology in Section~\ref{sec:motivation}, we explore topologies enabled by the SNAIL with similar properties.
-In Figure \ref{fig:corral-topologies}, red vertical cylinders represent SNAILs and green or yellow horizontal bars are the qubits coupled between them.
-Constructing topologies in this manner let us more concretely depict how the qubit couplings are physically constructed using the modules shown in Figure~\ref{fig:hatlabRouterAndModule}(c).
-We refer to these designs as two variations of ``Corral" topologies, due to their resemblance to fence-posts.
+Using this constraint, it was desirable to build a topology that maintained the low-diameter property of hypercubes without the required connectivity dimension scaling.
+Thus we proposed a Corral structure inspired by the 4D hypercube and explored an analog of Tree and Tree-RR for these Corrals.
+In Fig.~\ref{fig:corral-topologies}, red vertical cylinders represent SNAILs and green or yellow horizontal bars are the qubits coupled between them.
+We call them Corrals due to their resemblance to fence-posts.
 By building a octagonal ring of modules, each SNAIL with 2 levels of qubits, is defined by a pattern of fence-post connections.
-Whereas Figure~\ref{fig:corral-a} is the easiest to physically realize, when each qubit is coupled to the nearest adjacent SNAIL, denoted Corral$_{1,1}$, we might also realize differing strides.
-The Corral$_{1,1}$, shown in Figure~\ref{fig:corral-b} creates groups of 4 qubit all-to-all coupling, whereas Corral$_{1,2}$ shown in Figure~\ref{fig:corral-c}, connects its second fence to the second-nearest neighbor, decreasing the average distance between all pairs of qubits.
-The resulting architecture is shown in Figure~\ref{fig:corral-c} and Figure~\ref{fig:corral-d} the qubit topology.
-Conceptually, Corral$_{i,j}$ creates permutations of the architecture.
+Whereas Fig.~\ref{fig:corral-a} is the easiest to physically realize, with each qubit coupled to the nearest adjacent SNAIL, denoted Corral$_{1,1}$, we might also realize differing strides, which is reminiscent of the hypercube.
+The Corral$_{1,1}$, shown in Fig.~\ref{fig:corral-b} creates groups of 4 qubit all-to-all coupling, whereas Corral$_{1,2}$ shown in Fig.~\ref{fig:corral-c}, connects its second fence to the second-nearest neighbor, decreasing the average distance between all pairs of qubits.
+The resulting topology is shown in Fig.~\ref{fig:corral-d}.

-Despite initially appearing as a ring, due to their similarity in degree and diameters, we describe the corral topologies as most similar to hypercubes.
-Moreover, we note that the corral topologies actually exhibit an additional degree of coupling in neighbors (5 qubits) compared to a 4-D hypercube of the same size (4 qubits).
-To scale the corral topologies, like hypercubes, will eventually become challenging and prior experimental work must first demonstrate feasibility of linking SNAILS in this manner.
-To evaluate the impact of our SNAIL-based superconducting machine we evaluate these topologies as options in conjunction with \isfam gates in comparison with current commercial quantum machines at similar scope, in the next section we describe our experimental methodology.
+Despite initially appearing similar to a ring, we note that the Corral topologies actually exhibit an coupling in neighbors (5 or 6 qubits) analogous to a 4-D hypercube of the same size (4 qubits).

+The module from \ref{fig:hatlabRouterAndModule}c is realized in a 3-dimensional structure.
+If we define the Corrals as modules with two qubits and a SNAIL, we can also realize these in a 3-dimensional structure resembling Fig.~\ref{fig:corral-a} and \ref{fig:corral-c}.
+For instance, presume each SNAIL (the fence-post) and the two qubits to the right are part of each module.
+Then the SNAIL from the the right module can also control this module's qubits, and the SNAIL from this module can also govern the left module's qubits.
+Alternatively, we can create heterogeneous modules where one module ($mod_1$) contains a SNAIL and four qubits, and another module ($mod_2$) contains only a SNAIL that forms the boundary between two $mod_1$'s.
+Thus, Corrals can be scaled by adding more posts (modules) in the ring.
+However, other approaches could be to combine Corrals with Tree-like modules or to layout Corrals in a lattice pattern.